aeraglyx/ahk/README.md

 Irreplacable for people like me who are used to the mainstream layout but live in Czech Republic 🙃

 However, it can do some weird stuff to other hotkeys because it changes numbers to the CS characters, so enable it only when you need it.

+## Scroll Wheel Acceleration `acc_scroll.ahk`

+Similar to `acc_mouse.ahk` but for scroll wheel.
+Makes scrolling way faster and easier.

+## Mouse Acceleration `acc_mouse.ahk`

+This makes it easier to navigate using mouse.
+Slow mouse movement remains the same, fast movement gets even faster.
+A bit buggy and unreliable though.

 ---